ODPC Funfest, Evart, MI

 What if someone is causing problems in the campground? -- (Example: drinking: alcohol is prohibited.)

 Contact the office immediately!!!
 They'll handle the problem.
 (Yes, even at Evart occasionally someone violates the no alcohol rule during the festival.
 It's really rare, but it has happened.
 But the fair workers can't fix the problem, if they don't know, so go to the office.
-The Fair Board President, Dave Brooks, will be camped, so even if it's after the office has closed, he'll deal with the problem.
+The Fair Board President, Rick Sherman, will be camped, so even if it's after the office has closed, he'll deal with the problem.
 Guaranteed!!

 I don't camp.
 Can I rent a motel/hotel room?